What If There Were 100 Million Millennials? (Because There Are)

 - Millennials: 99 million.

 What?!
 How did that happen?
 Well, in short: immigration and death.
 Every generation in this country grows over time through immigration.
-Some of those immigrants come in at a young age and end up coming of age with their generational cohort, and some come in later, and may not reflect the generational values.
+Some of those immigrants come in at a young age to receive for a k-1 visa and end up coming of age with their generational cohort, and some come in later, and may not reflect the generational values.
 But either way, every generation grows–or at least up until the point where the number of deaths in the generation starts to outnumber the inbound immigrants, and that’s obviously starting to happen with the Boomers (sorry Boomers, but it was kind of inevitable).
 So yes, Millennials are currently 52% larger than the Boomers, and even Gen X is 35% larger than the Boomers are now.

 So what does all this mean?
 The one thing that is consistent among all the stories out there is that the Millennials are the largest generation in the history of the United States.
 When you base your numbers in Strauss and Howe’s theory, it just makes them even larger.
 They are 100 million strong, and as Maddie and I argue, that their power comes not only from their size, but from the way they are aligned with other huge changes happening in society, notably the social media revolution and the speedily declining domination of traditional, command-and-control management.